 Cook The Veggies

-- Heat up a bit of the olive oil in a soup pot over medium-high.
+- Heat up a bit of the olive oil in a soup pot over medium-high heat.

-- After the carrots have cooked, add the jalapeños, garlic, and onions.
-Cook and stir frequently for another 4-5 minutes.
+- After the carrots have cooked, add the sliced jalapeños, garlic, and onions.
+Cook and frequently stir for another 4-5 minutes.

 Note: If you’re adding other types of vegetables, this is the time to add them!